Healthdirect Free Australian health advice you can count on.

 In some cases, people are born with genetic conditions that affect the shape of the spine and hips.
 This can influence posture from birth.
 Such conditions can be managed to reduce the harmful effects they can have on posture over time.

-In other cases, injuries from sports or other activities can affect your posture as the body protects itself from more injury, such as by limping when you have hurt your foot.
+In other cases, injuries from sports or other activities can affect your posture as the body protects itself from pain or further injury, such as by limping when you have hurt your foot.

-Often, our posture changes as a result of the work we do, or other activities that lead to overuse of different parts of the body.
+Your posture may change as a result of the work you do or other activities that lead to overuse of different parts of the body.

 Underuse can also be a problem.
-For example, weak back muscles on either side of the spine, can affect our ability to maintain a good posture.
-The same applies to the muscles in the abdominal wall at the front of our bodies.
+For example, weak back and abdominal muscles, can affect our ability to maintain a good posture.

-• Exercise regularly — even 30 minutes of low impact exercise a day will keep your body supple and active.
-This will also help you improve your general health.
+• Exercise regularly — Even 30 minutes of low impact exercise a day will help keep your body supple and active, as well as improve your general health.

 • Wear flat, well-fitting shoes to assist with even weight distribution.